 Leigh and Olivier in The Hamilton Women (1941).
 The couple co-starred in several successful films and stage productions.
 After an explicit steamy affair, Leigh and Olivier got divorced from their respective partners and tied the knot in 1940.

-Initially, they had a blissful married life until Leigh started exhibiting symptoms of bipolar disorder, which further aggravated for being left undiagnosed and untreated.
-Furthermore, Leigh got diagnosed with chronic tuberculosis in 1943.
+Initially, they had a blissful married life until Leigh started exhibiting symptoms of bipolar disorder, which further aggravated her condition for being left undiagnosed and untreated.
+Furthermore, Leigh contracted chronic tuberculosis in 1943.
 With her increasing severe breakdowns and an affair with Australian actor Peter Finch, Leigh and Olivier's marriage ended (1960).
 Post-divorce, Leigh married British theatre actor Jack Merivale.
 In 1967, Leigh died suffering from recurrent bouts of tuberculosis.

 Leigh enjoyed outstanding success on stage and on the silver screen.
 She had dedicated her entire life to acting, immortalizing many characters through her performances.
 She had won two Academy Awards (1940 and 1952) for her portrayal of the fictional literary characters of Scarlett O' Hara in Gone with the wind (1939) and Blanche DuBois in A streetcar named desire (1949).